-Copyright 2021 Chrono Eyewear B.V.
+Copyright 2021 Chrono Eyewear BV

-Blue light glasses have been introduced as a possible new method to treat sleep disturbances in patients with Parkinson disease (PD).
-Assessing patient experiences represents a key step in the road towards formal testing and introduction into clinical practice.
-Fifty-eight PD patients have used the blue light glasses for at least one week.
-74% of respondents reported subjective improvements in night-time sleep, daytime sleepiness, depressive symptoms, motor functioning, or a combination thereof.
-Except for one patient, all responders would like to continue using the glasses, mostly because they considered it a useful aid.
-Conclusion.
-Blue light therapy appears to have a positive effect on sleep, mood, and motor symptoms in PD.
-PD patients had an overall positive attitude towards blue light glasses as treatment for sleep disorders.
+Light glasses with monochromatic blue light have been introduced as a possible new method of treating sleep disorders in patients with Parkinson’s disease.
+Assessing patient acceptance is an important step towards testing and introduction into clinical practice.
+Fifty-eight patients with Parkinson’s disease use light glasses for at least a week.
+74% of respondents reported subjective improvements in nighttime sleep, daytime sleepiness, depressive symptoms, motor skills, or a combination thereof.
+All but one patient want to continue to use the light glasses, usually because they see it as a useful tool.

-Although many different pharmacological and non-pharmacological strategies have been introduced to manage sleep problems in PD, their efficiency remains limited.
-Sleep medications often result in side effects and sometimes even in worsening of PD symptoms.
-Blue light Blue light is more effective in entraining the biological clock compared to traditional lightboxes with white light.
-These glasses emit blue light through integrated LED light sources with a wavelength of approximately 468nm at a light intensity of 40 Lux at 1.5 cm (0,9 µW / cm2) from the eyes.
+Although many different pharmacological and non-pharmacological strategies have been introduced to reduce sleep problems in Parkinson’s disease, their efficiency remains limited.
+Sleep medication often leads to side effects and sometimes even worsening of the symptoms.
+Blue light is more effective in regulating the biological clock compared to traditional polychromatic white light boxes.
+The light glasses used emit blue light via integrated LED light sources with a wavelength of approximately 468 nm at a light intensity of 35 – 40 Lux at 1.5 cm from the eyes (0.9 µW / cm2).

-An online survey was conducted on February and March 2018 amongst patients who had purchased the Propeaq blue light glasses.
-The survey included 10 items from the System Usability Scale (SUS), supplemented with 22 questions about the effect of the glasses.
-In total 39 questions.
-The study was approved by the Radboud UMC Ethics committee in Nijmegen, the Netherlands.
+An online survey was conducted in February and March 2018 among patients who purchased the Propeaq light glasses.
+The study included 10 items from the System Usability Scale (SUS), supplemented with 22 questions about the effect of the glasses.
+In total, 39 questions were asked.
+The research was approved by the medical ethics review committee of the RadboudUMC.

-Average disease duration from PD diagnosis was 6.7 ± 4.6 years.
-Most patients (28/31, 90%) used PD medication, mainly levodopa preparations.
+The mean disease duration from PD diagnosis among the respondents was 6.7 ± 4.6 years.
+Most patients (28/31, 90%) were on medication, mainly levodopa preparations.
 Seven respondents (24%) used sleep medication.
-Most patients (23/31, 74%) used the glasses twice daily: once in the morning and once in the evening, for 30-60 minutes each time.
+Most patients (23/31, 74%) used the light glasses twice a day: once in the morning and once in the evening for 30-60 minutes each time.
 Of the 31 patients, 23 patients (74%) reported an effect of the glasses.
-Of these, 16 patients (70%) reported an improvement in night-time sleep, four (13%) an improvement in daytime sleepiness, five (16%) an improvement in depressive symptoms, and four (12%) an improvement in motor functioning.
-Five patients (16%) reported adverse events; one patient reported transient cramps in her calves, and two other patients reported transient nausea, transient tiredness, headache, or dizziness.
+Of these, 16 patients (70%) reported an improvement in nighttime sleep, four (13%) an improvement in daytime sleepiness, five (16%) an improvement in depressive symptoms and four (12%) an improvement in motor skills.
+Five patients (16%) reported side effects; one patient reported transient calf cramps, and two other patients reported transient nausea, fatigue, headache, or dizziness.